asmodeus812/nvim-fuzzymatch/README.md

 already discussed above for built-in actions, this is useful when the stream entries are not in a valid format for the previewer to handle directly.
 These previewers require the same structure as specified for the picker `actions` in the entries section.
 Otherwise a default internal converter is used which is the same default converter used for `actions` as well, which attempts to convert an entry into a valid structure, when no converter is passed to them.
+The `BufferPreview` built in previewer also accepts as first argument a list of file extensions which are to be ignored, these would often be executables or otherwise files that can not be previewed by neovim by default, set this parameter to `nil` to use the default ignore list that is provided internally, otherwise provide a valid table of values which are the file extensions such as - `{"exe", "dll", "so", "dylib", "bin", "app", "msi"}`

 `The preview function can return false to signal that the preview did not complete successfully, this will result in no-op for the preview for this entry, an optional message can also be returned describing the reason for the failure`